 - Tree Species- Similar to tree removal, it is more costly to trim a tree with multiple trunks because of the challenge involved in completing the task.
 These types of trees can be hazardous and require extra care on the part of the tree company.
 Trees with multiple trunks have the potential to lean that can endanger properties and lives.

 - How much trimming is needed- If your tree is overgrown, it will need to be trimmed more compared to a tree that is regularly trimmed.
 If a tree needs to be trimmed more, it follows that the use of equipment and labor will increase, driving the cost up.
 This is the reason why it is important to have your trees trimmed on a regular basis to avoid costly trimming sessions like this.

-If you consider these factors, the trimming service will cost anywhere between $200 to $1,000.
+If you consider these factors, the trimming and pruning service will cost anywhere between $200 to $1,000.
 Keep in mind that it is never worth to entrust the trimming job to an unprofessional tree company that can put you and your family in danger.
 You should trust only the best tree company in the local area for all your trimming and other tree service requirements because they have skilled staff, heavy equipment, and the years of experience required to pull up a tree service safely and successfully.

 Stump Grinding Cost

 The pricing for stump grinding, just like tree trimming and removal, mainly depends on the size of the stump left.
 Mostly, small stumps will cost less to remove, while more massive stumps will be more costly because it requires more labor and equipment.
 It is also more time-consuming to grind a larger stump than a small one.
 Small stumps may cost you something in the range of $50- $100.